apache/beam/website/www/site/content/en/documentation/sdks/python-machine-learning.md

 ## TensorFlow support

-To use TensorFlow with the RunInference API, create a model handler from within `tfx_bsl`.
+To use TensorFlow with the RunInference API, you need to create a model handler from within `tfx_bsl`, import the required modules, and add the necessary code to your pipline.

+First, create a model handler from within `tfx_bsl`.
 The model handler can be keyed or unkeyed.
 For more information, see [run_inference.py](https://github.com/tensorflow/tfx-bsl/blob/d1fca25e5eeaac9ef0111ec13e7634df836f36f6/tfx_bsl/public/beam/run_inference.py) in the TensorFlow GitHub repository.

 ```